Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Polyhedral analysis

-This family of lower bounds is dominated by the cases where $U = u_i$.
-We can repeat the separation algorithm used in the symmetric case for every possible $U$, sorting by $\frac{x_i-L}{\max(U, u_i) - L}$.
+In the general case, we can repeat this algorithm for all possible values of $U$, sorting by $\frac{x_i}{\max(U, u_i)}$.
 Once the vector is sorted, the separation algorithm runs in linear time for each $U$.
-If we perform two initial sorts, by $x_i$ and $\frac{x_i-L}{u_i - L}$, they can be used to sort the vector by $\frac{x_i-L}{\max(U, u_i) - L}$ in linear time with one merge-sort step for any $U$.
+If we perform two initial sorts, by $x_i$ and $\frac{x_i}{u_i}$, they can be used to sort the vector by $\frac{x_i}{\max(U, u_i)}$ in linear time using one merge-sort step.
 This gives a constraint separation algorithm that runs in quadratic time ($\mathcal{O}(n^2)$) in the general case.